Indianapolis shooting: Police ID killer in FedEx shooting as former employee Brandon Scott Hole, 19

 "There was no confrontation with anyone that was there," he said.
 "There was no disturbance, there was no argument.
 He just appeared to randomly start shooting."

-McCartt said four people were killed outside the building and another four inside.
-Several people were also wounded, including five who were taken to the hospital.
-McCartt said the slayings took place in a matter of minutes.
+Paul Keenan, special agent in charge of the FBI's Indianapolis field office, said Friday that agents questioned Hole last year after his mother called police to say that her son might commit "suicide by cop."
+He said the FBI was called after items were found in Hole's bedroom but he did not elaborate on what they were.
+He said agents found no evidence of a crime and that they did not identify Hole as espousing a racially motivated ideology.
+A police report obtained by The Associated Press shows that officers seized a pump-action shotgun from Hole's home after responding to the mother's call.
+Keenan said the gun was never returned.

-Officials with the coroner's office began the process of identifying victims Friday afternoon, a process they said would take several hours.
+McCartt said Hole was a former employee of FedEx and last worked for the company in 2020.
+The deputy police chief said he did not know why Hole left the job or if he had ties to the workers in the facility.
+He said police have not yet uncovered a motive for the shooting.

-Police Chief Randal Taylor noted that a "significant" number of employees at the FedEx facility are members of the Sikh community, and the Sikh Coalition later issued a statement saying it was "deeply saddened to learn" that Sikh community members were among the wounded and killed.
+Police Chief Randal Taylor noted that a "significant" number of employees at the FedEx facility are members of the Sikh community, and the Sikh Coalition later issued a statement saying it was "sad to confirm" that at least four of those killed were community members.

 The agonizing wait by the workers' families was exacerbated by the fact that most employees aren't allowed to carry cellphones inside the FedEx building, making contact with them difficult.